-Lack of program education
+Lack of Program Education

 Lack of Awareness

-Perhaps they’re ashamed of the fact that they’re going through a divorce or dealing with an alcohol abuse problem.
-Or they feel embarrassed by their struggles with mental health issues.
-Men, in particular, are prone to this, which is likely why 60 percent of employees who use EAP services are female.
+Perhaps they’re ashamed that they’re experiencing personal issues like a divorce or dealing with a substance abuse problem.
+Or they feel embarrassed by their mental health struggles.
+Men, in particular, are prone to this, which is probably why 60% of employees who use EAP services are female.

 Fear of Confidentiality Issues

 EAP services are strictly confidential.
 The only exception is if employees indicate wanting to harm themselves or others.
-Then the therapist or counselor has the right to report it to the appropriate people.
+In that case, the therapist or counselor has a responsibility to report it to the appropriate people.

 Misunderstanding of Cost

-Another barrier to using EAPs could be misunderstanding around cost.
-Many EAP services have a healthcare component.
-So employees may assume they’re responsible for a copay or deductible.
+Another barrier to using EAPs could be the overall confusion surrounding cost.
+Many EAP services have a healthcare component, so employees might assume they’re responsible for a copay or deductible.

 Hesitation Around Asking for Permission

 Another misconception about EAPs is that employees have to ask HR for permission to use the services.
 Or that they need their managers to sign off on it.
 Again, this isn’t true!
 Employees may access EAPs at their convenience.

 - Provide easy access.
-If your employee knows exactly how to access EAP services, they’re less likely to feel the need to ask for permission.
-On the flip side, if it’s difficult to access an EAP program, employees may feel like they have to ask HR for help.
-This can result in them forgoing the decision to use the services entirely.
+If your employee knows exactly how to access your EAP services, they’re less likely to feel the need to ask for permission.
+On the flip side, if it’s difficult to access an EAP program, employees might feel like they have to ask HR for assistance.
+The extra step could cause them to forgo the assistance programs entirely.
 This leads us to our next point …

 Lack of Centralized Benefits